influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/_index.md

     identifier: InfluxQL
 ---

-This section introduces InfluxQL, InfluxDB's SQL-like query language for interacting with data in InfluxDB.
+This section introduces InfluxQL, the InfluxDB SQL-like query language for working with data in InfluxDB databases.

 ## InfluxQL tutorial

 The first seven documents in this section provide a tutorial-style introduction to InfluxQL.
 Feel free to download the dataset provided in